Knight Account Password Reset Policy

 Proper identification must be presented at all locations in order to have the password reset.
 It will be necessary for us to make positive identification of individuals requesting a password reset.
 In order to achieve this, we ask for your cooperation in complying with one of the following procedures:

-- If you are not on campus (Distance Learning student, etc.), you will need to complete the Knight Password Reset Form (PDF*) which you can fax (or e-mail a scanned copy to firstname.lastname@example.org) along with a copy of your CCRI ID card (or other means of photograph ID) the to the IT Help Desk fax number 825-2418.
-The Help Desk is open from 8:00 am to 4:00 pm EST Monday through Friday.
-(The Help Desk is closed on weekends and holidays.)
+- If you are not on campus (Distance Learning student, etc.), you will need to complete the Knight Password Reset Form (PDF*) which you can fax (or e-mail a scanned copy to firstname.lastname@example.org) along with a copy of your CCRI ID card (or other means of photograph ID) the to the IT Service Desk fax number 825-2418.
+The Service Desk is open from 8:00 am to 4:00 pm EST Monday through Friday.
+(The Service Desk is closed on weekends and holidays.)

 - After your password has been reset, you should immediately log in to the Self Service Password Management page and click ENROLL.
 You will be prompted to setup and provide answers to two security questions.
 After Enrolling into SMOP you will then need to click CHANGE PASSWORD which will enable you to reset your password online.